shariful/message-count/README.md

 # message-count
-count message data based on day from json file
+count message data based on the day from JSON file put expected date in the define variable (expectedDate = "2020-03")